reimerlab/nnfabrik/README.md

 ## :bulb: Example

-[Here](./examples/notebooks/nnfabrik_example.ipynb), you can find an example of the whole pipeline which might help to understand how different components work together to perform hyper-parameter search.
+ you can find examples of notebooks to domonstrate the whole pipelines which might help to understand how different components work together to perform hyper-parameter search.

+* [nnfabrik_example.ipynb](https://github.com/reimerlab/nnfabrik/blob/master/nnfabrik/examples/notebooks/nnfabrik_example.ipynb): Start from here as the basic usage.

+* [checkpoint_example.ipynb](https://github.com/reimerlab/nnfabrik/blob/master/nnfabrik/examples/notebooks/checkpoint_example.ipynb) Same as the first example, but with model checkpointing.

+* [mnist_nnfabrikOptuna.ipynb](https://github.com/reimerlab/nnfabrik/tree/master/nnfabrik/examples/notebooks/mnist_nnfabrikOptuna.ipynb) Same as the first example, but with hyperparameter tuning using Optuna

 ## :book: Documentation